dmitrish/Jetpack-Compose-Android-History-Calendar-App/README.md

 </ul>
 </p>
 <p></p>
-The app content will be available in the following languages:
+The app supports internationalization and in-app language selection.
+The content will be available in the following languages:
 <p></p>
  <ul>
             <li>Arabic</li>